alandella/nls-newton/README.md

 The key point is in the following functions:

 ```
-void nlsnewton()
+double nlsnewton()
 void nlsnewton_vec()
 ```
 As they are the "actual solver", with the closest syntax as MATLAB fsolve.
 Some extras have been added as the relaxation parameter omega, and the dimensionality of the problem.
+The solver's architecture is based on dynamic allocation, which allows it to be faster than fsolve in most cases (by tuning omega).

 ### Prerequisites